Enhancing Adversarial Defense by k-Winners-Take-All: Introduction

-\subsection{Related Work: Obfuscated Gradient as a Defense Mechanism}
+\subsection{Related Work: Obfuscated Gradients as a Defense Mechanism}

-Before delving into \kwta details, we review prior adversarial defense methods that share the same philosophy with us and highlight our advantages.
+Before delving into \kwta details, we review prior adversarial defense methods that share the same philosophy with our method and highlight our advantages.
 For a review of other attack and defense methods, we refer to \appref{related}.

-Methods aiming for concealing the gradient information from the attacker has been termed as \emph{obfuscated gradient}~\cite{obfuscated-gradients} or \emph{gradient masking}~\cite{papernot2017practical, tramer2017ensemble} techniques.
-One type of such methods is by exploiting randomness, either randomly transforming the input before feeding it to the network~\cite{xie2018mitigating,guo2018countering} or introducing stochastic layers in the network~\cite{s.2018stochastic}.
-However, the gradient information in these methods can be estimated by taking the average over multiple trials~\cite{obfuscated-gradients,athalye2017synthesizing}.
+Methods aiming for concealing the gradient information from the attacker has been termed as \emph{obfuscated gradients}~\citep{obfuscated-gradients} or \emph{gradient masking}~\citep{papernot2017practical, tramer2017ensemble} techniques.
+One type of such methods is by exploiting randomness, either randomly transforming the input before feeding it to the network~\citep{xie2018mitigating,guo2018countering} or introducing stochastic layers in the network~\citep{s.2018stochastic}.
+However, the gradient information in these methods can be estimated by taking the average over multiple trials~\citep{obfuscated-gradients,athalye2017synthesizing}.
 As a result, these methods are vulnerable.

-Another type of obfuscated gradient methods relies on the so-called \emph{shattered gradient}~\cite{obfuscated-gradients}, which aims to make the network gradients nonexistent or incorrect to the attacker, by purposely discretizing the input~\cite{thermo2018,ma2018characterizing} or artificially raising numerical instability for gradient evaluation~\cite{song2018pixeldefend,samangouei2018defensegan}.
+Another type of obfuscated gradient methods relies on the so-called \emph{shattered gradient}~\citep{obfuscated-gradients}, which aims to make the network gradients nonexistent or incorrect to the attacker, by purposely discretizing the input~\citep{thermo2018,ma2018characterizing} or artificially raising numerical instability for gradient evaluation~\citep{song2018pixeldefend,samangouei2018defensegan}.
 Unfortunately, these methods are also vulnerable.
-As shown by Athalye et al.~\cite{obfuscated-gradients}, they can be compromised by \textit{backward pass differentiable approximation} (BPDA).
+As shown by~\citet{obfuscated-gradients}, they can be compromised by \textit{backward pass differentiable approximation} (BPDA).
 Suppose $f_i(\bm{x})$ is a non-differentiable component of a network expressed by $f=f_1\circ f_2\circ \cdots \circ f_n$.
 The gradient $\nabla_{\bm{x}}f$ can be estimated as long as one can find a smooth delegate $g$ that approximates well $f_i$ (i.e., $g(x) \approx f_i(x)$).

-In stark contrast to all those methods, our use of \kwta activation is not just meant to obfuscate the network's gradients but to destroy them at certain input samples.
-More importantly, those discontinuities are densely distributed in the input data space, and a slight change of the activation pattern in an earlier layer of the network can cause a radical reorganization of activation patterns in later layers.
-To our knowledge, it is extremely hard, if not impossible, to effectively approximate a \kwta network using a smooth function.
-Thus, BPDA attacks can be prevented.